Thousands of doctors in Britain walk off the job in their longest-ever strike

 The walkouts have strained the already stretched health service still struggling to recover from backlogs created by the coronavirus pandemic.

-Nurses, ambulance crews and senior doctors have reached pay deals with the government, but the union representing junior doctors has held out, and negotiations have stalled.
-The government says it won’t hold further talks unless doctors call off the strike, while the union says it won’t negotiate unless it receives a “credible” pay offer.
+Nurses, ambulance crews and senior doctors have reached pay deals with the government, but the union representing junior doctors has held out, and negotiations broke down late last year.
+The government says it won’t hold further talks unless doctors call off the strike, while the medics’ union, the British Medical Association, says it won’t negotiate unless it receives a “credible” pay offer.

+The union says junior doctors’ pay has been cut by more than a quarter since 2008.

 “The notion that we’re hellbent on calling strikes and all we want to do is call strikes is not what we want,” said Dr. Vivek Trivedi, co-chair of the British Medical Association’s Junior Doctors Committee.
 “What we want is to negotiate an offer we can put to our members and for our members to accept it.”